ozontech/file.d/plugin/input/file/README.md

 From time to time it instantly releases and reopens descriptors of completely processed files.
 Such behaviour allows files to be deleted by third party software even though `file-d` is still working (in this case reopen will fail).
 Watcher is trying to use file system events detect file creation and updates.
-But update events don't work with symlinks, so watcher also manually `fstat` all tracking files to detect changes.
+But update events don't work with symlinks, so watcher also periodically manually `fstat` all tracking files to detect changes.

+## Guarantees
+It supports commitment mechanism.
+But at least once delivery guarantees only if files aren't being truncated.
+However, `file-d` correctly handles file truncation there is a little chance of data loss.
+It isn't `file-d` issue.
+Data may have been written just before file truncation.
+In that case you may late to some read event.
+If you care about delivery you also should know that `logrotate` manual clearly states that copy/truncate may cause data loss even on a rotating stage.
+So use copy/truncate or similar actions only with if your data isn't important/sensitive.

 **Config example for reading docker container log files:**
 ```yaml